Local SEO and local search: how to measure the real impact on in-store traffic?

 Customer reviews play a decisive role in local SEO and conversion.
 A well-rated establishment appears more often in the results, while a bad score can (literally) drive away potential customers.

-- Average rating and volume of reviews: a rating above 4 stars is often synonymous with better attractiveness.
+- Average rating and review volume: a rating higher than 4 stars is often synonymous with better attractiveness.

 - Review frequency: a regular flow is preferable to a sudden accumulation, which may seem artificial.